DaNooba/Calc/README.md

 # Calc
-Java calc that takes bin/dec/hex in and can convert all six way
+Java converter that takes bin/dec/hex in and can convert into each respective system